 One of the most valuable lessons I’ve learned is to donate, sell, or throw out things that I haven’t used in a long time, don’t currently use, and probably won’t use in the future.
-I call this the past, present, future method of house cleaning, and it has served me well.
+I call this the past, present, and future method of house cleaning, and it has served me well.

-Lately I’ve been selling a bunch of old stuff on Craigslist for the first time in a while, and was reminded of the sheer volume of absolute lunatics on the platform.
+Lately, I’ve been selling a bunch of old stuff on Craigslist for the first time in a while and was reminded of the sheer volume of absolute lunatics on the platform.
 So I decided to recruit some fellow bloggers to hear their tales of Craigslist insanity.
-I simply asked them what their most memorable, or strangest interaction was like on Craigslist.
+I simply asked them what their most memorable or strangest interaction was like on Craigslist.

 Here’s what they had to say…